polkadotafrica/polkadot-sdk-TWB/README.md

 ```

 ## Technical Writing Bounties
-To submit polkadot-sdk related technical writing bounties, you are required to have a fork of the main polkadot-sdk repository locally.
+To submit polkadot-sdk related technical writing bounties, you are required to have your fork of the main [polkadot-sdk](https://github.com/paritytech/polkadot-sdk) repository locally.

 Checkout a branch for bounty related submissions